MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ## Task Lists
 - [x] Complete the introduction
 - [ ] Add more examples
 - [ ] Review the document

-### Example of h3
-#### Example of h4
-This section exists to show the functionality of the markdownHeaderDepth.

 ## Conclusion
 Markdown is a lightweight yet powerful tool for writing documentation.
 It supports a variety of formatting options while maintaining simplicity and readability.

 Thank you for reviewing this example!

----
-Generated with Markdown 📝
 ```

 ### Upload sample data to Azure Storage

-1. In Azure Storage, create a new container and name it *sample-markdown*.
+1. In Azure Storage, create a new container and name it *markdown-container*.

 1. [Upload the sample data files](/azure/storage/blobs/storage-quickstart-blobs-portal).